WallStreetMojo

 #1 – Non-Affected by Economic Fluctuations

-These are unaffected by the economic fluctuations due to the nature of product dealings like medical products, necessities product like rice, wheat, etc. and defense industry product which is used as weapons in times of war or for self-defense by the military.
+These are unaffected by the economic fluctuations due to the nature of product dealings like medical products, necessities products like rice, wheat, etc., and defense industry products used as weapons in times of war or for self-defense by the military.

 #2 – Inelastic Demand

-The demand for products dealing by such industries is inelastic due to the nature of demand and supply is continuously increasing.
+The demand for products dealing with such industries is inelastic due to demand, and supply is continuously increasing.

 #3 – High Returns

-This provides high returns on the investment due to a continuous increase in demand leads to more profits.
+This provides high returns on the investment because a continuous increase in demand leads to more profits.

 #4 – Attract Investors